Ontario-Montclair School District

 2. Bus Evacuation Drill: At the beginning of the school year, the Transportation staff provides instructions to students on proper bus riding procedures and how to evacuate the bus in the event of an emergency.
 During the evacuation drill, all students use the emergency exit.

 3. School Bus Handbook: At the beginning of the school year, all students riding the bus receive a School Bus Handbook prior to the bus evacuation drill.
 This handbook covers safety issues, student conduct while riding the bus, and expected behavior while waiting at the bus stop.
-This handbook is available from Transportation if you would like extra copies for your site.
+Please contact Transportation if you would like extra copies for your site.

 4. Kindergarten Students:

 a.
-Bus Tags: Kindergarten students must wear a bus tag while riding the bus.
+Bus Tags: School sites must provide bus tags for kindergarten students who ride the bus.
 Students not wearing a bus tag will be transported to school and issued a Conduct Notice.
 The bus tag must include the student’s name, bus stop, and phone number to ensure the student is boarding the correct bus and exiting at the correct bus stop.

 b.
 Release Requirements: Kindergarten students will not be released from the bus unless someone meets them at their bus stop.
 Transportation will attempt to call the parent at the phone number listed on the Bus Tag.
 If no one answers or shows up, the student will be returned to school and issued a Conduct Notice.
 If this becomes a habit, bus services may be suspended.